 But like all important decisions in life, choosing a rug is not easy!
 Size, colours, material; a lot of thinking goes into picking the best rug for your space.

 A rug should always be proportional to your space.
-That’s why the shape of your room and not just the furniture, should dictate the rug size you select and its orientation, say Ilona & Louise from Take Two Interiors.
+That’s why the shape of your room and not just the furniture, should dictate the rug size you select and its orientation.

 A good tip is to use painter’s tape to map out the rug placement before you purchase it.
 This is an easy way to check that you have the right fit from every vantage point.